 Congratulations!
 You and your sweetheart have decided on forever and are now starting to mull around a few ideas regarding the wedding.
-Whether or not hiring a wedding planner is something that either of you have considered, read why hiring a wedding planner should be non-negotiable.
+Whether or not hiring a wedding planner is something that either of you has considered, read why hiring a wedding planner should be non-negotiable.

 1) No One Needs More Stress